corporate-gadfly/Tunlr-Clone/README.md

 #server=208.67.222.222
 #server=208.67.220.220
 ```
+`199.x.x.x` is the IP address of my VPS server (where my DNS server will
+also be running).
+See next section.

 In essence, I am forwarding DNS queries to my VPS only for the
 specified domains.
 Everything else goes to Google DNS (or can
 easily go to your ISP DNS).